 - Month – Month of the year (1-12).

 - Weekday – Day of the week.
 (0-6, where 0 indicates Sunday).

-- = An asterisk in a schedule field indicates “every”.
+- = An asterisk in a scheduled field indicates “every”.
 It means that the task will occur on “every” instance of the given field.
-So a “*” on the Month field indicates the the task will run “every” month of the year.
-A * in the Minutes field would indicate that the task would run “every” minute.
+So a “*” on the Month field indicates the task will run “every” month of the year.
+An * in the Minutes field would indicate that the task would run “every” minute.

 , = A comma is used to input multiple values for a field.
 For example, if you wanted a task to run at hours 12, 15 and 18, you would enter that as “12,15,18”.